 ‘Beetroot, for instance, can cause a red-pink tinge, which might be quite concerning at first glance.
 A diet very rich in spinach and leafy greens may also result in greener coloured poo.’

-9. Pale or clay-coloured poo
+9. Clay-coloured or light-coloured poo

 Bile is produced in the liver and gives poo its brown colour, so if your poo is pale it could be a sign that the liver isn’t producing enough bile or the flow could be blocked.
 ‘If you spot this, talk to a doctor as it’s likely to need further investigation,’ says Dr McClymont.